 I also want to strongly encourage you to see down in this post the recommended settings to get the best sound quality when combining MIDI, notes, vocals, audio clips, patterns, or any sample in FL Studio.

-Now I’m going to show you several methods for working with pattern clips.
-So pay close attention so you don’t miss any details.
+Now I’m going to teach you 3 different ways to merge patterns in FL Studio.
+So pay close attention, so you don’t miss any details.

 This is useful for compiling patterns contained in the same track channel.